Oaklight/argo-proxy/docs/source/usage/native-openai-passthrough.md

 In native OpenAI mode:

 1. **No Transformation**: Requests and responses are passed through directly without any format conversion
-2. **No Tool Processing**: Tool calls or function calls are not processed
+2. **Tool Call Processing**: Tool calls are automatically converted to the appropriate format for the target model
-3. **No Image Processing**: Image URLs are not processed or optimized
+3. **Image Processing**: Image URLs are automatically downloaded and converted to base64
 4. **Preserve Original Response**: Upstream API responses are returned as-is to the client

 ### Differences from Standard Mode